orlofv/gcp-enumeration/README.md

 **2. list_folders.py**
 **3. list_projects.py**

-These script accept as input a single folder ID or a file containing one folder ID per line.
+The scripts accept as input a single folder ID or a file containing one folder ID per line.
 The result outputs the folders nested under the parent folder and the projects that are not under any folder.

 **3. project_assets_enum.py**